Cyythe/tributepage/README.md

 ---
 ## Motivation
 This project was created during my introduction to web programming.
 It was the result of one of the first challenges at [Free Code Camp](https://www.freecodecamp.org/challenges/learn-how-freecodecamp-works).
 This site is my first web-based project.

 ---
 ## Screenshot
-### Home
 ![alt text](https://github.com/ptmjddavis/Tribute-Page/blob/gh-pages/Tribute%20Page001.png "Screenshot")